fiberplane/fp-bindgen/README.md

 Before you can generate bindings using this library, you first define a protocol of functions that can be called by the _runtime_ (the Wasm host) and functions that can be called by the _plugin_ (the Wasm guest module).
 The protocol specifies the function declarations, annotated using `fp-bindgen`
-macros: `fp-import` and `fp-export`.
+macros: `fp_import` and `fp_export`.
 These macros specify which functions can be imported and which can be exported, _from the perspective of the plugin_.
-In other words, `fp-import` functions can be called by the plugin and must be implemented by the runtime, while `fp-export` functions can be called by the runtime and may be implemented by the plugin.
+In other words, `fp_import` functions can be called by the plugin and must be implemented by the runtime, while `fp_export` functions can be called by the runtime and may be implemented by the plugin.

 Example: